+The United States Congress has the sole authority to regulate immigration and naturalization policies.
 The current influx of migrants along the nation's southern border, roughly 2.5 million in 2023 according to U.S. Customs and Border Protection data, has created a humanitarian crisis.
 This influx has strained the resources of states and local governments that cannot be sustained indefinitely.

 Congress and the Administration need to act expeditiously to fix our outdated and broken immigration system that has not been updated since 1986.
-A federal spending package should also provide immediate support to increase border security, enforce current limits on migrants, accelerate processing times by enforcing the current (legal) process to screen those seeking political asylum, reduce the time required to receive work permits (an Employment Authorization Document) to help migrants become self-sufficient, and provide federal resources to governmental entities and nonprofits who care for migrants in their communities.
+A federal spending package should also provide immediate support to increase border security, enforce current limits on migrants, accelerate processing times by enforcing the current (legal) process to screen those seeking political asylum, and reduce the time required to receive work permits (an Employment Authorization Document) to help migrants become self-sufficient, and provide federal resources to governmental entities and nonprofits who care for migrants in their communities.

-Locally, this influx is impacting the county's safety net, specifically, food banks and other social service agencies are experiencing higher demand for services as the migrant population disburses across the region in need of basic services.
+Locally, this influx is impacting the county's safety net, specifically, food banks and other social service agencies are beginning to experiencing higher demand for services as the migrant population disburses across the region in need of basic services.
 Since December 14th of 2023, 107 buses and 4,427 passengers have arrived in DuPage County.